 Portinatx is located at the top of the island and boasts one of the prettiest beaches in Ibiza.
 Having only ever been to San Antonio for the great nightlife we were looking forward to just a great relaxing resort.

 A small town 40 minutes from the airport.
 A former fishing Village.
 Portinatx is catered towards families.
 As opposed to having a vibrant night scene.
-With a small waterpark and a lighthouse being the focal points of this quaint village.
+With a small waterpark, a firing range for the boys to fire various guns, and a lighthouse being the focal points of this quaint village.
 The beaches at Portinatx are critically acclaimed as the best beaches in the whole of Ibiza!

 Slowly this sleepy village is awakening from its slumber and with every fresh lick of paint and power wash each building is gradually coming to life for the season ahead.